 Check-in information for kennels

 Proceed to check-in as normal and obtain a boarding pass for you and a kennel voucher for your pet (please leave your dog outside the terminal while you check in).

 The kennels are located on the vehicle decks, which means you will board via the vehicle ramps rather than the gangways.
 Please follow the instructions of our staff at all times.

 Advise the assistant at the vehicle check-in that you have booked a kennel and obtain your boarding passes for you and your dog.
 The check-in assistant will give you a special hanger for your rear-view mirror to identify that you have booked a kennel.

-When boarding, the loading officers will see your hanger direct you to the kennel area.
+When boarding, our marshalls will see your hanger and direct you to the kennel area.